ictr/covid19-outbreak-simulator/docs/_docs/plugins.md

 ```
 % outbreak_simulator --plugin pcrtest -h

-usage: --plugin pcrtest [-h] [--start START] [--end END] [--at AT [AT ...]]
+usage: --plugin pcrtest [-h] [--disable] [--start START] [--end END]
-                        [--interval INTERVAL]
+                        [--at AT [AT ...]] [--interval INTERVAL]
                         [--trigger-by [TRIGGER_BY [TRIGGER_BY ...]]]
-                        [--proportion PROPORTION]
+                        [--proportion PROPORTION [PROPORTION ...]]
+                        [--sensitivity SENSITIVITY]
+                        [--specificity SPECIFICITY]
                         [--handle-positive HANDLE_POSITIVE]
                         [IDs [IDs ...]]

 PCR-based test that can pick out all active cases.

 positional arguments:
   IDs                   IDs of individuals to test.
+Parameter "proportion"
+                        will be ignored with specified IDs for testing

 optional arguments:
   -h, --help            show this help message and exit
+  --disable             Disable the plugin if this parameter is specified.
   --start START         Start time.
-Default to 0 no parameter is defined so
+Default to 0 no parameter is defined
-                        the plugin will be called once at the beginning.
+                        so the plugin will be called once at the
+                        beginning.
   --end END             End time, default to none, meaning there is no end
                         time.
   --at AT [AT ...]
 Specific time at which the plugin is applied.
-  --interval INTERVAL   Interval at which plugin is applied, it will assume a
+  --interval INTERVAL   Interval at which plugin is applied, it will
-                        0 starting time if --start is left unspecified.
+                        assume a 0 starting time if --start is left
+                        unspecified.
   --trigger-by [TRIGGER_BY [TRIGGER_BY ...]]
                         Events that triggers this plug in.
-  --proportion PROPORTION
+  --proportion PROPORTION [PROPORTION ...]
                         Proportion of individuals to test.
-Individuals who are
+Individuals who
-                        tested positive will by default be quarantined.
+                        are tested positive will by default be
+                        quarantined.
+Multipliers are allowed to specify
+                        proportion of tests for each group.
+  --sensitivity SENSITIVITY
+                        Sensitibity of the test.
+Individuals who carry the
+                        virus will have this probability to be detected.
+  --specificity SPECIFICITY
+                        Specificity of the test.
+Individuals who do not
+                        carry the virus will have this probability to be
+                        tested negative.
   --handle-positive HANDLE_POSITIVE
                         How to handle individuals who are tested positive,
-                        which should be "remove" (remove from population), and
+                        which should be "remove" (remove from population),
-                        "quarantine" (put aside until it recovers).
-Quarantine
+                        and "quarantine" (put aside until it recovers).
-                        can be specified as "quarantine_7" etc to specify
+                        Quarantine can be specified as "quarantine_7" etc
+                        to specify duration of quarantine.
+Individuals
+                        that are already in quarantine will continue to be
-                        duration of quarantine.
-Default to "remove", meaning
+                        quarantined.
+Default to "remove", meaning all
-                        all symptomatic cases will be removed from population.
+                        symptomatic cases will be removed from population.

 ```